About

 Answer

-Therapy is medical treatment.
-Sensory processing therapy requires careful evaluation and observation.
-Based on the results, a child actively participates in planned plays/activities so he/she can feel sensations that he/she needs for appropriate sensory processing.
+Therapy is a form of medical treatment, and sensory processing therapy requires careful evaluation and observation.
+Based on the results, the child actively participates in planned play and activities designed to help them experience the sensations needed for appropriate sensory processing.

 sharon-mccutcheon